Lee Yi Shyan: Political career

 As Minister of State for Trade and Industry, Lee co-chaired the Singapore-Jiangsu Co-operation Council and the Singapore-Shandong Business Council.
 He is a member of the China-Singapore Joint Committee for Bilateral Co-operation, the Joint Ministerial Committee of the Tianjin Eco-City and the Guangzhou Knowledge City Steering Committee.
 He has also been the Co-Chairman of the Abu Dhabi-Singapore Joint Forum and a member of the Qatar-Singapore High Level Joint Committee.

 Lee was the Minister-in-charge of Entrepreneurship from 2006 to 2011, during which time he chaired the Action Community for Entrepreneurship.

 As Minister of State for National Development, Lee oversees urban planning, city development and town council issues.
 He also spearheads Singapore's collaboration with China in the Tianjin Eco-City project, and chairs the Quality Service Advisory Council of public services.

 In addition, Lee led the grounds-up effort for the “Cool Ideas for Better HDB Living” initiative.
 The initiative aims to solve daily inconveniences faced by HDB residents and improve the HDB living environment, through ideas contributed by members of the public.

-On 31 July 2012, Lee was promoted to Senior Minister of State.

-In October 2015, Lee stepped down from his ministerial post, after suffering from a mini stroke in May 2015.
+Lee was promoted to Senior Minister of State on 31 July 2012, but stepped down from his ministerial post in October 2015 after suffering from a mini stroke in May 2015.
 In 2020, Lee retired and did not stand in the 2020 Singaporean general election.

+Post-political career

+In August 2026, Lee wrote in a Facebook post criticising the Workers' Party motion on Singapore's future economy and questioned their proposals to boost local companies.
+He cited how "MNCs (Multinational Corporation) in Singapore create opportunities for local companies, and help them build capabilities and reach new markets."